input-output-hk/cardano-sl/docs/proposals/update-downloader.md

 because currently only this software uses this feature (automatic downloading of updates).
 There are the following requirements:
-1. If after processing a block an update proposal for `csl-daedalus` becomes **confirmed** and it has an update for our `SystemTag`, we
+1. If after processing a block an update proposal for `csl-daedalus` becomes **confirmed** and it has an update for our `SystemTag`:
-   should:
+   * We should:
-   * Download the installer corresponding to this update proposal and save it on disk so that it can be launched later.
+      1. Download the installer corresponding to this update proposal and save it on disk so that it can be launched later.
 The URL to download the installer is formed from the predefined template and the hash of the installer.
-   * Verify the hash of the downloaded installer.
+      2. Verify the hash of the downloaded installer.
-   * Notify frontend about it (if previous steps are successful).
+      3. Notify frontend about it (if previous steps are successful).

-  1.1.
-If we have already downloaded an update we can ignore all new updates until the donwloaded one is installed (which happens on restart).
+   * If we have already downloaded an update we can ignore all new updates until the downloaded one is installed (which happens on restart).
-  1.2.
-[Optional] Ideally we shouldn't ignore all new updates, but instead generate newer update.
+   * [Optional] Ideally we shouldn't ignore all new updates, but instead utilize newer update if it's possible.
+Though this one is questionable.
 2. If we process a lot of blocks and multiple update proposals get confirmed, only the last installer should be downloaded.
 3. It should be possible to specify multiple servers and if one fails